nautobot/nautobot/nautobot/docs/user-guide/administration/upgrading/from-v1/ipam-upgrade-guide.md

     - After performing this step there should be no duplicates found in the "Cleanup Namespace 1" Namespace, as they've been moved to "Global"
 - Finally, edit the original objects found in the "Temporary" Namespace that were moved from "Global" to "Temporary" and set their Namespace "Cleanup Namespace 1"
     - After performing this final step, the duplicate objects that were originally in the "Global" have now been swapped with those that were originally in the "Cleanup Namespace 1" Namespace.
-    - There are no no duplicate objects found in the "Temporary" Namespace.
+    - There are no duplicate objects found in the "Temporary" Namespace.
 This Namespace can safely be deleted.
 - Delete the "Temporary" Namespace when done.

 ### Delete duplicate objects